Types of cancer

 You can read more about the lymphatic system and how cancer may affect it.

-Lymphoma is cancer that starts in the lymph glands or other organs of the
+Lymphoma is cancer that starts in the lymph glands or cells of the

 It happens because some of the lymphatic system white blood cells (lymphocytes) start to divide in an abnormal way.
 And don't die as they should.
 These cells start to divide before they become fully grown (mature) so they can't fight infection.